Columbia, Maryland: Public transit

 Columbia's initial plan called for a minibus system connecting the village centers on a distinct right-of-way that allowed denser development along the route.
 The routes were not constructed, though minibuses were operated by the Columbia Association under the name "ColumBus".
 These were eventually taken over by Howard County.
 Six Howard Transit bus routes served Columbia and connected it with its neighboring areas (such as Ellicott City and the BWI Airport) until they were replaced by Regional Transportation Agency of Central Maryland (RTA) in 2014.
 Several Maryland Transit Administration (MTA) routes provide access to and from both Washington and Baltimore; MTA weekday commuter bus service connects Columbia to the Washington Metro system.
 There are no rail stations within Columbia, although the Dorsey MARC Train station is served by RTA buses.
+Howard County has planned an extension of Montgomery County's Flash BRT bus system to Columbia by summer of 2026.